top of page

 food, or other supplies, please text or call that you have arrived to (574) 259-8387.
 This helps streamline the process.

-Please be patient and thank you all for your support as we learn and use the new program to streamline you and your pets check in and registration at this time.
+Please be patient and thank you all for your support as we continue to streamline you and your pets check in and registration.

 In the event of a true medical emergency, please call ahead to (574) 259-8387 to speak to a customer service representative so we can prepare for your arrival or determine if it is best to refer you to a 24/7 facility.
 Upon arrival, bring your pet to the front door immediately where a staff member will admit them.
 You will then complete the online check-in and registration process in your vehicle.